NASADatanauts/Space-Apps-CH/Guides/OnsiteGuide.md

 ---

+## 🧩 Team Tips

+- ⏱️ Start with a rough plan, then build MVP
+- 🧠 Focus on user impact, not just code
+- 🧰 Use well-documented datasets
+- 🤝 Communicate and divide tasks clearly
+- 📽️ Practice your final pitch early!

 ## 🔧 Team Checkpoints (Mandatory)

 Each team must attend 3 checkpoints with a mentor.
 One person must be present per session.